psychemedia/storytelling-notes/ass-tablecloth-stick.md

 At once the table was spread with turkey and sausages, roast mutton, potatoes, and greens.
 The publican opened his eyes, but said nothing.

 That night he fetched down from his attic a table very similar to that of Jack , and exchanged the two.
-Jack, none the wiser, next morning hitched the worthless table on his back and carried it home. " Now, father, may I marry my lass?" he asked .
+Jack, none the wiser, next morning hitched the worthless table on his back and carried it home.
+"Now, father, may I marry my lass?" he asked .

 'Not unless you can keep her,' replied the father.